ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 - Adding Hugging Face's token integration ✅
 - Implementing Img2Img pipeline ✅

+Feel free to open an issue if you found one.
+Each time you submit an issue will improve this notebook's capability and further enhance your experience.

 ## License
 This project is open-source and free to use under the MIT License.